tylerhall/tadpoles-api/README.md

 ## Notes

 I have no idea what sort of infrastructure Tadpoles' API is running on - it looks to maybe be in Google's Cloud.
 So, play nice and don't abuse their API too heavily.
-That said, the official iOS app itself is _terribly noisy_ and makes way more API calls than it should be on its own, so anyone running this script is probably going to be a nicer API citizen than their own app.
+That said, the official iOS app itself is _terribly noisy_ and makes way more API calls than it should be doing on its own, so anyone running this script is probably going to be a nicer API citizen than their own app.